lightning/bolts/02-peer-protocol.md

 because there are also occasions where a node can simply forget the channel altogether.

-There is similarly no acknowledgment for `closing_signed`, or `shutdown`, so they are also retransmitted on reconnection.
+`closing_signed` has no acknowledgment, so must be transmitted again on reconnect (though negotiation restarts on reconnection, so it need not be an exact retransmission).
+The only acknowledgment for `shutdown` is `closing_signed`, so that needs to always be retransmitted unless `closing_signed` is.

 The handling of updates is similarly atomic: if the commit is not acknowledged (or wasn't sent) the updates are re-sent.
 However, we